yogarn/arten-be/README.md

 # arten
-Arten is a realtime voice recognition and AI based translation application using DeepL and websocket.
+Arten is a voice recognition and AI based translation application using DeepL and websocket.
 This repository is a backend repository used for translations using the DeepL API and recording the translations to the server database.

 ## Tools & Technology
 - Go
 - MySQL
 - DeepL
-- Gorilla Websocket
 - Redis

 ## Others